wombleton/gitlaw-nz/acts/C/Citizens Initiated Referenda Act 1993.md

 ## Part 5
 Offences

-*   Heading: substituted on 15 November 2000, by [section 98][193] of the Referenda (Postal Voting) Act 2000 (2000 No 48).
+*   Heading: substituted on 15 November 2000, by [section 98][194] of the Referenda (Postal Voting) Act 2000 (2000 No 48).

 ##### 52 Interfering with or influencing voters

-*   (1) Every person commits an offence and shall be liable on summary conviction to a fine not exceeding $5,000 who, at an indicative referendum,---
+*   (1) Every person commits an offence and shall be liable on conviction to a fine not exceeding $5,000 who, at an indicative referendum,---

     *   (a) in any way interferes with any elector, either in the polling place or while the elector is on the way to the polling place, with the intention of influencing the elector or advising the elector as to the elector's vote: